-- 4.9.1 In summary, there are no unacceptable effects arising in relation to biodiversity matters, nor in relation to nature conservation designations which NPF4 Policies 3 and 4 (the latter in terms of designations see below) respectively address. - 4.9.2 Policy 3 requires developments to protect biodiversity, reverse biodiversity loss, deliver positive effects from development and strengthen nature networks.
+- 4.9.1 In summary, there are no unacceptable effects arising in relation to biodiversity matters, nor in relation to nature conservation designations which NPF4 Policies 3 and 4 (address. - 4.9.2 Policy 3 requires developments to wherever feasible, provide nature-based solutions that have been integrated and made best use of and for significant biodiversity enhancements to be provided.